WaterFutures/EPyT-Flow/docs/tut.scenarios.rst

 .. note::
     When using the :class:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator` class,
-    it is important to close it afterward so that EPANET is unloaded correctly.
+    it is important to close it afterward so that EPANET is unloaded correctly and all temporary files are removed.

 Closing a :class:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator`
 instance can done automatically by using a ``with`` statement: